- 01. Should ESL Teachers Introduce Bizarre, Odd, and Funny Expressions in the Classroom Setting?

 It is important to state that the popularity of English has led to a massive demand for ESL teachers; people want to speak the international language!

-Teaching opportunities to instruct English language learners abroad in ESL programmes are plentiful.
+Opportunities to teach English language learners abroad in ESL programmes are plentiful.
 Many hiring agencies, companies, and schools often share the most significant requirement for being hired.
 What is that?
-That the English language teacher has completed a Teach English as a Foreign Language (TEFL) certificate programme or has some teacher training experience from other educational institutions.
+That the English language teacher has completed an accreditation such as the Teach English as a Foreign Language (TEFL) or TESOL certificate programme and has some experience teaching English tuition.

-However, it is important to mention that in many countries around the world native language skills can also get you a job on the spot in many highly qualified schools or tutoring centres; which becomes an excellent opportunity to gain experience and see if teaching is your calling!
+However, it is important to mention that in many countries around the world native language writing skills or stellar literacy abilities can also get you a job on the spot in many highly qualified schools or tutoring centres; which becomes an excellent opportunity to gain experience and see if teaching is your calling!

 In today's article, Superprof will analyse some of the most bizarre and most extended English words and expressions from different English-speaking countries around the world that ESL teachers help their students try to understand.

-To start things off it is essential to state that ESL teachers conduct English language classes in a way to support their students to master their listening, reading, writing, and speaking skills so that they may correctly acquire proficiency.
+To start things off it is essential to state that ESL teachers conduct English language classes in a way to support their students to master their listening, speaking, and reading and writing skills so that they may correctly acquire language proficiency.
 ESL teachers dissect the English language to provide learners with a thorough understanding.
 Nevertheless, despite how talented the class is the complexities of the English language prove to be difficult for some; this will be especially true for language students with limited English skills.

-Like all foreign languages, English vocabulary, grammar, conjugation, and expressions have some unique terms and meanings that look very weird to ESL learners or to those who speak English as a second language.
+Like all foreign languages, English vocabulary, grammar, conjugation, and expressions have some unique terms and meanings that may look very weird to a learner who does not speak English as his first language.
 Furthermore, it is essential to state that some odd phrases and words are not used in conventional communication but are very heavily inculcated in the language and culture of English-speaking countries such as the US, the UK, Australia, and Canada.